Not a 'food baby': Britney Spears announces pregnancy

-LOS ANGELES — Months ago, Britney Spears was freed from a conservatorship that had controlled her life and money for more than 14 years.
+LOS ANGELES — Months ago, Britney Spears was freed from a conservatorship that had controlled her life and money for nearly 14 years.
 During her court battle, the singer said the conservatorship prevented her from marrying her boyfriend and having another baby.

 According to a Monday Instagram post, both of those dreams have come true.